ARC Groups Benefits Inc. - Cutting Edge Solutions

 Privacy Policy

-Collecting, using, and communicating personal information are essential in conducting our business as a financial services brokerage and third-party administrative services provider.
-At ARC Group Benefits Inc. (hereinafter referred to as “ARC”), we attach great importance to protecting the personal information entrusted to us and respecting privacy.
-We take this responsibility very seriously.
-To do so, we comply with the Personal Information Protection and Electronic Documents Act and the ten privacy principles based on the Act and the federal government’s electronic documents.
+The collection, use and disclosure of personal information are essential in conducting our business as a financial services brokerage firm and as a provider of third-party administrative services.
+At ARC Group Benefits Inc. (hereinafter referred to as "ARC"), we acknowledge the importance of protection of personal information entrusted to us and respect of privacy.
+We take this responsibility very seriously and as such, we follow the Act respecting the protection of Personal Information in the Private Sector as well as the ten principles of confidentiality based on the Personal information Protection and Electronic Documents Act of the Federal Government.

 1. Accountability

-We assume responsibility for the personal information entrusted to us, including information obtained from a third party or transferred to a third party for processing.
-We have designated a person to ensure compliance with this policy and applicable privacy laws, regulations, and guidelines.
-Working in collaboration with individuals responsible for specific business sectors with knowledge of their sector’s privacy needs, she ensures that access to personal information is restricted to those who need it to provide you or your organization with services.
-She also ensures that these individuals, administrators, officers, employees, representatives holding licenses and any other person or organization acting on behalf of ARC are responsible for protecting your personal information.
+We take responsibility for the personal information entrusted to us, including information obtained from a third party or transferred to a third party for processing.
+We have a designated person who ensures compliance with this policy and with the laws, applicable privacy regulations and guidelines.
+ARC works in collaboration with persons responsible for specific sectors of activity and who are particularly familiar with the protection of personal information of each sector.
+In doing so, we can ensure that access to personal information is restricted to those who need it to provide various services to you and your organization.
+It also ensures that the latter, directors, officers, employees, licensed representatives and any other person or organization acting for ARC or on its behalf, are responsible for the protection of your personal information.

-We ensure that the suppliers with whom we do business and who must collect, use, or disclose personal information only do so for authorized purposes and in accordance with applicable Standards and Laws in Canada.
+We ensure that the suppliers with whom we do business and who must collect, use, or communicate personal information do so only for authorized purposes and in a manner that complies with the applicable Standards and Laws in Canada.

-This specification can be communicated in writing or verbally, depending on how the information is collected.
-Individuals collecting personal information must be able to explain the reasons for which the information is requested.
-We will only collect, use, and disclose the information we need for the purposes specified at the time of collection.
-As a broker and administrator of group insurance or pension plans, we use personal information to:
+We will specify how we intend to use the provided personal information at the time of its collection or before.
+This clarification may be communicated in writing or verbally, depending on how the information is collected.
+Individuals collecting personal information must be able to explain why the information is being collected.
+We will collect, use, and disclose only the information we need for the purposes identified at the time of collection.
+As a broker and administrator of group benefits or pension plans, we use personal information to:

-• Determine eligibility for requested products, services, or coverage.
+• Determine eligibility for the products, services or requested coverage;

-• Understand the needs of our clients and make recommendations for services and products.
+• Understand the needs of our customers and make recommendations for services and products;

-• If your information is collected by phone, the call may be recorded or monitored for the following purposes:
+• If your information is collected over the phone, the call may be recorded or monitored for the following purposes:

-• Creating a record of the information you provide.
+• Establish a record of the information you provide;

-• Receiving or verifying instructions received from you.
+• Receive or verify instructions received by you;

 3. Consent

-We collect, use, and disclose your personal information with your consent for the specified purposes or as permitted or required by law.
-We may obtain your consent in various ways.
-It can be expressed in writing or implied, provided verbally, electronically, or through an authorized representative.
-Consent may be implicitly given in cases where the information is not highly confidential, and consent for its collection, use, or disclosure can reasonably be inferred.
-Your consent can also be implicit or inferred from specific actions.
-For example, suppose you present your benefits card to a pharmacy instead of paying for the prescription directly.
-In that case, you consent to the pharmacy providing us with your personal information to process the claim.
+We collect, use, and disclose your personal information with your consent for the identified purposes, or as permitted or required by law.
+We may collect your consent in different ways.
+It may be expressed in writing or be implied, provided verbally, electronically or through an authorized representative.
+Consent may be implied where the information is not very confidential and consent to its collection, use or disclosure can reasonably be implied.
+Your consent is also implied or inferred in certain situations.
+For example, if you present your benefits card to a pharmacy instead of paying for the prescription directly, you consent to the pharmacy providing us with your personal information to pay the claim.

-In certain restricted cases, personal information may be collected, used, or disclosed without the person’s knowledge or consent.
-For example, obtaining consent may be impossible or impractical for legal, medical, or security reasons.
-When information is collected as part of an investigation into a potential breach of contract, for fraud prevention or detection, or criminal enforcement purposes, seeking consent may counteract the purpose of collecting the information.
+In limited circumstances, personal information may be collected, used, or disclosed without the individual's knowledge or consent.
+For legal, medical or security reasons, it may be impossible or impractical to obtain consent.
+These circumstances include but are not limited to: information collected as part of an investigation into a possible breach of contract, for the purposes of fraud prevention or detection or criminal law enforcement, or if the solicitation of consent defeats the purpose of information gathering.

-Subject to legal or contractual restrictions, you can withdraw your consent anytime.
-However, withdrawing your consent may affect our ability to continue providing you with the products or services you have requested.
-We will explain to the individual the consequences of withdrawing their consent, such as contract termination, loss of benefits, or the inability to process their claims.
+Subject to legal or contractual restrictions, your consent may be withdrawn at any time.
+However, withdrawing your consent may affect our ability to continue to provide you with the products or services you have requested.
+We will explain to the person the possible consequences of withdrawing their consent, such as the termination of their contract, the cessation of their benefits or the inability to process their claims.

 You can withdraw your consent to receive information about other products and services offered by ARC.

-We will collect personal information prudently.
-The amount and nature of the information collected will be limited to only the information reasonably necessary for the specified purposes.
-The personal information we collect comes from proposals and other forms collected directly from participants or through an Employer or authorized representative.
-We may also collect your personal information from healthcare providers, clinics, or insurance companies.
+We will collect personal information with discretion.
+The amount and nature of the information collected will be limited to information deemed reasonably necessary for the purposes identified.
+The personal information we collect comes from applications and other forms collected directly from participants, through an employer or authorized representative.
+We may also collect your personal information from health care providers, clinics, or insurance companies.

 The personal information we collect about you may include, but is not limited to:

-• Identification information, such as first name, last name, gender, marital status, dependents, and their personal information (first name, last name, date of birth, gender, student status), home address, phone number, email address, and date of birth.
+• Identifying information, such as first name, last name, gender, marital status, dependents, and their personal information (first name, last name, date of birth, gender, student status), home address, phone number, email address, date of birth.

-• Financial and professional information, such as workplace, job position, annual income, and banking information.
+• Financial and professional information, such as place of employment, position held, annual income and banking information;

-• Medical information, such as the healthcare provider’s name, medical history, or family medical history.
+• Medical information, such as name of health care provider, medical history, or family medical history.

-Personal information does not include an employee’s name, title, business address, business phone number, business fax number, or business email address.
+Personal information does not include an employee's name, title, business address, business telephone number, business fax number or business email address.

-We collect your personal information in various ways:
+We collect your personal information in different ways:

-• A claim application submitted via the mobile application or employee portal.
+• A claim request submitted via the mobile application or the employee portal;

-• During our communications with you, in writing or over the phone.
+• During our communications with you, in writing or by telephone;

-• Other sources including, but not limited to:
+• Other sources which may include but are not limited to:

-• Public sources like a government agency or a website.
+• From public sources such as a government agency or website.

-You can contact us in writing to keep your calls from being recorded.
-You can also request that we respond to you in writing only.
+If you do not want your calls recorded, you may contact us in writing.
+You may also request that we respond to you in writing only.

 5. Limits on the Use, Disclosure, and Retention of Personal Information

-We will use or disclose personal information only for the purposes it was collected unless the individual consents to its use or disclosure for other purposes.
-Personal information will be retained only for the duration necessary for the specified purposes.
+We will use or disclose personal information only for the purposes for which it was collected unless the individual consents to its use or disclosure for other purposes.
+Personal information will be retained only as long as necessary for the purposes specified.
 We will never sell your personal information to third parties.

-We may share your personal information with another company to assess a claim or provide service.
-We disclose personal information only to those who need it, such as the service providers we use.
-For example:
+We may share your personal information with another company to assess or service a claim.
+We share personal information only with those who require it.
+These entities may include:

-• Insurance companies with which you have coverage.
+• The insurance companies with which you have coverage;

-• Providers who need this information to provide us with their services or products.
-Examples of services include data storage, insurance companies, financial institutions, affiliated companies, and other healthcare organizations we work with.
+• Suppliers who need this information to provide their services or products to us.
+Examples of services include data storage, insurance companies, financial institutions, affiliates, and other healthcare organizations we work with;

-• People, organizations, and investigative bodies working to prevent, detect, or investigate suspected fraud, breach of agreement, or violation of the law.
+• Individuals, organizations, and investigative bodies working to prevent, detect or investigate suspected fraud, breach of agreement or violation of law;

-• Any entity in the event of a merger or change of control of ARC Group Benefits Inc., in whole or in part, and only if the parties agree that the collection, use, and disclosure of information are limited to the purposes of the commercial transaction and compliant with applicable laws.
+• Any entity in the event of a merger or change of control of ARC Group Benefits Inc., in whole or in part, and only if the parties enter into an agreement that the collection, use and disclosure of information is limited to the purposes of commercial transaction and comply with applicable laws.

-We may work with service providers outside of Canada.
-Your personal information will be subject to the laws that apply in those countries, including access to information laws.
+ARC may work with service providers outside of Canada.
+Your personal information will then be subject to the laws that apply in those countries, including freedom of information laws.

 6. Accuracy of Personal Information

-The use of information will determine to what extent it is necessary to update personal information, considering the individual’s interests.
-Information will be sufficiently accurate, complete, and up to date to minimize the risks that a decision relating to a person is based on inappropriate information.
-You have the right to ask us to modify or correct the information we have collected about you.
-We will make the necessary changes if your personal information is inaccurate or incomplete.
-Depending on the nature of the disputed information, the modification may be correcting, adding, or deleting information.
+The use of the information will determine how important it is to keep the personal information up to date, while considering the interests of the individual.
+The information will be sufficiently accurate, complete, and up to date to minimize the risk that a decision relating to an individual will be based on inappropriate information.
+You have the right to ask us to change or correct the information we have collected about you.
+If your personal information is inaccurate or incomplete, we will make the necessary changes.
+Depending on the nature of the disputed changes, the modification may take the form of a correction, addition, or deletion of information.

 7. Protection of Personal Information

-Personal information will be protected by security measures proportional to their level of confidentiality.
-Technical and organizational means are implemented to protect against unauthorized access, theft, reproduction, use, or inappropriate communication, for example:
+Personal information will be protected by security measures proportionate to its degree of confidentiality.
+Technical and organizational means are implemented for protection against inappropriate access, theft, reproduction, use or communication.

-Organizationally, through our policies, practices, and access levels (security authorizations and access limitation based on need-to-know).
+• Organization, through our policies, practices, and access levels (security permissions and limiting access on a need-to-know basis)

-All staff members receive regular training on compliance rules and must adhere to a code of conduct.
-Our service providers must also protect their systems from unauthorized access and apply security standards.
+All staff are regularly trained on the rules to be observed and are required to respect a code of conduct.
+Our service providers are also required to protect their systems against unauthorized access and to apply security standards.

 8. Accessibility to Information on Practices and Policies

-We will provide individuals with accurate information about its policies and practices for managing personal information.
-Upon written request, we will answer questions about our practices regarding managing personal information.
-You can contact our responsible person for personal information protection for any information request or complaint.
+We will make readily available to individuals’ specific information about its policies and practices relating to the management of personal information.
+Upon written request, we will respond to questions about our practices with respect to the management of personal information.
+You may contact our Privacy Officer with any inquiries or complaints.

 9. Access to Personal Information

-Upon request, we will confirm whether personal information is held about you, how you can access it, and provide a description of the uses for which it is reserved, including disclosure to third parties (if applicable).
+Upon request, we will confirm whether personal information is held about you, how to access it, and provide you with a description of its intended uses, including disclosure to third parties (if applicable).

 10. Complaint Resolution

-A person can raise objections to any breach of this policy with our responsible person for personal information protection.
-We will provide individuals making an inquiry or filing a complaint with the applicable complaint handling protocol.
-Any complaint will be thoroughly investigated according to the complaint handling policy, and appropriate measures will be taken if we find the complaint valid, such as making changes to this policy or our procedures.
+A person may file a complaint about any breach of this policy to our Privacy Officer.
+Those who inquire will be made aware of the applicable complaints handling protocol.
+Any complaint will be studied with rigor according to the complaint handling policy and the appropriate measures will be taken if we deem the complaint to be justified.

-All questions, inquiries, or requests relating to the protection of personal information should be directed to the person designated as responsible for personal information protection, whose contact information is:
+All questions, inquiries or requests relating to the protection of personal information must be made to the person designated as our Privacy Officer, whose contact information is as follows:

 Catherine-Julie Vézina